geudde/attic-chest/pages/13.reference/01.porden/docs.md

 True to their leader, to their sovereign true; 330

-Train'd to the fight, and nurs'd in war's alarms, Their field of pleasure is the field of arms :
+Train'd to the fight, and nurs'd in war's alarms, Their field of pleasure is the field of arms:
 There stood Sideros bold, and by his side
 Chalyps, in many a fiery combat tried.
 The sage Argyros with Molybdos near,